crowbait/robocopy-gui/README.md

 - manages (technically any) Windows batch file (.bat) in a GUI
 - support for Windows-style file and folder exclusions incl. wildcards
   - eg. `OLD-test.dll`, `*.dll`, `OLD*`
+- supports settings for most important robocopy options (if you miss something, please open an issue)
 - support for arbitrary commands (excl. `echo`)
   - echo is ignored during parsing
 - adding and removing files to/from on-logon startup "programs"